oscar-cluster/oscar/_wikis/BuildOpkg.md

 ## __Important Notes__

 ### config.xml
 The `config.xml` file structure has changed in trunk, i.e. for OSCAR 5.0.
-The new format is documented on the [wiki/ConfigXML] page.
+The new format is documented on the [ConfigXML] page.
 A script to convert from the pre-5.0 format to 5.0+ format is available here: [browser:trunk/scripts/config-xml-convert.pl].

 ### generic-setup package structure
 The `RPMS` directory is not used any more.
-Instead, each package needs to follow the [generic-setup](wiki/GenericSetup) structure.
+Instead, each package needs to follow the [generic-setup](GenericSetup) structure.
 Starting with OSCAR 5.0 the wizard calls `generic-setup` for copying binary packages to `/tftpboot/oscar/*`.
 The `scripts/setup` script doesn't need to take care of this any more.